Selphyz/migrasiquel/README.md

 ## Technical Details

-### SQL Escaping
+### SQL Value Handling

-The tool properly handles:

-- `NULL` values
-- Numeric types (INT, FLOAT, DOUBLE)
-- String escaping (quotes, backslashes, special chars)
+Column values are converted into an engine-neutral `SqlValue` enum before being rendered through the target dialect.
+This guarantees consistent handling for:

+- `NULL`, booleans, signed/unsigned integers, and floating point types (with NaN/±Inf support)
+- Arbitrary-precision numerics (preserved as decimal strings)
+- Strings with proper quoting/escaping for each provider
-- Binary data (encoded as hex literals `0x...`)
+- Binary data (hex, `BYTEA`, or `0x` literals as appropriate)
-- Date/time values (with microsecond precision)
+- Date, time, and timestamp values with microsecond precision
-- Special float values (NaN, Infinity)

 ### Transaction Handling